Appendix N

-Appendix N is a list of books and authors which informed the creation of Dungeons and Dragons.
+Appendix N is a list of books and authors which informed the creation of Dungeons & Dragons.
 The term now covers a loose literary aesthetic of pulp fantasy and planetary romance.

 History

-The Advanced Dungeons and Dragons Dungeon Master's Guide (1979) was a book written by Gary Gygax to help people run games of Dungeons and Dragons (D&D).
+The Advanced Dungeons & Dragons Dungeon Master's Guide (1979) was a book written by Gary Gygax to help people run games of Dungeons & Dragons (D&D).
 It contained a series of appendices, including one titled "Appendix N: Inspirational and Educational Reading".
 Appendix N was a list of authors and works that were identified by Gary Gygax as the source of many concepts, tropes, spells and monsters that were used in the development of D&D.

 The list specifies 28 authors, 22 specific books, and 12 different book series; it is one of the foundations on which fantasy roleplaying was built.
 A revised and expanded version of the list was published as "Appendix E: Inspirational Reading", in the 5th Edition Player's Handbook (2014).

 Appendix N is now used to describe a subset of imaginative fantasy and science fiction from the early-to-mid 20th Century that predates the global mass media popularity of the genre; much of the work in the list was originally published as serials in pulp magazines of the 1930s.